-TO BE HELD WEDNESDAY, JUNE 6, 2001
+TO BE HELD WEDNESDAY, JUNE 5, 2002

-Notice is hereby given that the Annual Meeting of the Stockholders of VAALCO Energy, Inc., a Delaware corporation (the "Company"), will be held on Wednesday, June 6, 2001 at 10:00 a.m. at the headquarters of the Company, 4600 Post Oak Place, Suite 309, Houston, Texas 77027, for the following purposes:
+Notice is hereby given that the Annual Meeting of the Stockholders of VAALCO Energy, Inc., a Delaware corporation (the "Company"), will be held on Wednesday, June 5, 2002 at 10:00 a.m. at the headquarters of the Company, 4600 Post Oak Place, Suite 309, Houston, Texas 77027, for the following purposes:

-- (1) To elect a Board of Directors as follows: - (a) The holders of Common Stock will elect one Class III director to hold office for the ensuing three years; and - (b) The holders of Convertible Preferred Stock, Series A, will elect one Class III director to hold office for the ensuing three years. - (2) To ratify the appointment of Deloitte & Touche as the independent public accountants to audit the Company's accounts for the fiscal year ended December 31, 2001. - (3) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- (1) To elect a Board of Directors as follows: - (a) The holders of Common Stock and Convertible Preferred Stock, Series A, will voting together as a class elect two Class I directors to hold office for the ensuing three years; and - (b) The holders of Convertible Preferred Stock, Series A, will elect one Class I director to hold office for the ensuing three years. - (2) To ratify the appointment of Deloitte & Touche as the independent public accountants to audit the Company's accounts for the fiscal year ended December 31, 2002. - (3) To transact such other business as may properly come before the meeting or any adjournment thereof.

-The holders of record of Common Stock and Convertible Preferred Stock, Series A, of the Company at the close of business on April 13, 2001 will be entitled to notice of and to vote at the annual meeting.
+The holders of record of Common Stock and Convertible Preferred Stock, Series A, of the Company at the close of business on April 13, 2002 will be entitled to notice of and to vote at the annual meeting.